-My name is Jayson Daniel Cooke and I am a father of three, a Gold Coast local, a critical analyst, Media/Community Relations, and Stakeholder Engagement consultant, equality advocate, critical thinker, positive change creator, & Law student.
+My name is Jayson Daniel Cooke and I am an aspiring legal practitioner, father of three, a Media/Community Relations, and Stakeholder Engagement consultant, equality advocate, critical thinker, and positive change creator.

 I am presently in my penultimate year of a graduate-entry Bachelor of Laws at Griffith University, having completed a Bachelor of Communication majoring in Journalism and Public Relations in 2012.

-I am passionately involved in consumer advocacy, social justice, equality and recognition of human rights.
+My passions include consumer advocacy, access to justice, social justice, equality and recognition of human rights.

 I have been interviewed on local ABC Coast FM, 4zzz, and the Token Skeptic podcast, being a guest on ABC Brisbane’s Evenings with Katrina Davidson, featuring on ABC Southern Queensland with Robert Blackmore, and along with Dr Martin Bridgstock, being featured articles in the Courier Mail.